 5. Establish Data Governance Policies

 Once everything is in place, or even while the needed solutions are being implemented, you can begin establishing your data governance policies.
-We’ve already touched upon this crucial component of an enterprise data management strategy above, but it’s worth reiterating.
+We’ve already touched upon this crucial component of an EDM strategy above, but it’s worth reiterating.

-Essentially, determine the necessary standards, policies, and procedures that will be followed by the entire organization to prevent security breaches, data corruption and loss.
-Moreover, don’t forget to account for regulatory compliance and include necessary guidelines into your documentation.
+Essentially, determine the necessary standards, policies, and procedures that will be followed by the entire organization to prevent security breaches, data corruption, and loss.
+Moreover, don’t forget to account for regulatory compliance and include necessary guidelines in your documentation.
 This is particularly relevant in highly regulated sectors like finance and healthcare.

 Of course, your EDM software will likely already be compliant if you’re working with experienced development specialists.
 However, it’s still crucial for your policies to also incorporate proper data usage procedures.
 Overall, just focus on outlining how you ensure data quality, security, privacy, and transparency in the processing of digital information.